rstol/md-cv/index.md

 ## Currently

-I'm an ETH Bachelor's student shortly before graduation and looking to work as a software developer in product and customer-centric projects that focus on quality and fast iteration speeds.
+I'm an ETH Bachelor's student shortly before graduation and looking to work as a software developer in product and customer-centric projects focusing on quality and fast iteration speeds.

 I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
-I hate lots of open ended meetings and love to come up with my own goals and their execution.
+I love to come up with my own goals and their execution as a manager of one.

-In the last 6 months I took a gap semester to fulfill my dream of traveling the world for an extended time.
-This has taught me many life-skills such as flexibility, negotiation, self-sufficiency and improvisation.
+In the last six months, I took a gap semester to fulfill my dream of traveling the world for an extended time.
+This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.

 ## Employment

 `2021-22/07`
 __TopLearning GmbH__ Private Tutor
-> Teaching students and groups of students from different levels, ranging from secondary school to university at various subjects, with focus on math and natural science.
+> Teaching groups of students from different levels, ranging from secondary school to university a variety of subjects, with a focus on math and natural science.

 ### Freelance Web Developer

 `2019-22`
  __Stüürlade GmbH__
-> Design, development, and deployment of website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.
+> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.

  __Weingut Stoll__
 > Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) using a serverless architecture that pulls data from a content-management-system and e-commerce (_Shopify_) API.
-The goal was a fast user-friendly shopping experience with a mobile-first-design that is easy to customize and edit by non-technical content editors.
-The key achievement was a _total website traffic increase by 78% in the first 6 months_.
+The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.
+The key achievement was a _total website traffic increase of 78% in the first six months_.

  __Thea Schellhammer__
 > Design and development of website [inboxyourstuff.de](https://inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.

 `2019/02-19/05`
 __Sahli Sicherheits AG__ IT-Intern
-> Migrated the company's CRM system with its product and customer data from an old Oracle database to a new browser-based system.
-And redesigned and developed the company website (sahli-sicherheit.ch) with PHP, jQuery, HTML & CSS (Bootstrap).
+> Migrated the company's CRM system with product and customer data from an old Oracle database to a new browser-based system.
+My work included redesigning and developing the company website [sahli-sicherheit.ch](https://sahli-sicherheit.ch) with PHP, jQuery, HTML & CSS (Bootstrap).

 ## Education